 On Arrival At Cockatoo Island

-When you get off ferry there is a visitor centre and a kiosk with lots of picnic tables around it.
+When you get off the ferry there is a visitor centre and a kiosk with lots of picnic tables around it.
+The visitor centre is very good.
+We picked up booklets to use and also maps and set off on our adventure.

 We ate some sandwiches and had a drink and enjoyed the stunning views.
 Then we had an ice cream and set off to explore.